The Home Cook's Kitchen

 • Arrange whole raspberries in a nice pattern on the cake mixture.

-• Bake in oven 20-30 minutes (depending on oven) or until lightly golden around the edges.
-Insert a clean knife or skewer into the middle of the cake.
-If it comes out clean, it is cooked.
+• Bake in the oven for 20-30 minutes (depending on the oven) or until lightly golden around the edges.

 • Remove from cake tin to cool.
 Cut into slices and serve.